 Our client came to us wanting to move back into her childhood home to take care of her aging father.
 Even though Dad was active and mobile, she wanted to make sure that Dad could gracefully age in place; living comfortably in a new, yet familiar, abode.

 The home, originally built in 1957, was in dire need of a facelift.
 In addition, our client wanted to utilize aging-in-place strategies on the first floor of the home.
-Working with Meadowlark Design Director, Jen Hinesman, the two developed functional design solutions for the new family dynamic, but also reflected the client’s strong design aesthetic.
+Working with Meadowlark Design Director, Jen Hinesman, the two developed functional design solutions for the new family dynamic, that also reflected the client’s strong design aesthetic.

 Design & Architecture: Jen Hinesman & Rachael McClain